IBM/lunchpail/platform/dashboard/README.md

-# Jobs as Service Client
+# Jobs as a Service Client

 An Electron application that provides a client-side user experience for Jobs as a Service.